utopia-php/http/README.md

 ## More from Utopia

+Our ecosystem support other thin PHP projects aiming to extend the core PHP Utopia framework.

+Each project is focused on solving a single, very simple problem and you can use composer to include any of them in your next project.

 Library | Description
 --- | ---
 **[Utopia AB](https://github.com/utopia-php/ab)** | Simple PHP library for managing AB testing on the server side.